hell-month/course/Day0.md

 > Again, if you are not familiar with any of the terms below, you MUST use Google or AI to help you understand them.
 This is a crucial step to ensure you can follow along with the course. **We will NOT explain everything to you.**

 1. This course is primarily designed for students on Linux or MacOS.
 If you are using Windows, you must install [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install) and use Ubuntu as your Linux distribution.
 This will allow you to run Linux commands and tools on your Windows machine.
-1. Once you're able to access Linux or MacoS, open your terminal and run the following command:
+1. Once you're able to access Linux or MacOS, open your terminal and run the following command:

    ```bash
    uname -a